dtonon/oracolo/README.md

 # Oracolo

-Oracle is a minimalist blog that consists of a single html file, weighing only ~140Kb.
+Oracle is a minimalist blog powered by [Nostr](https://njump.me), that consists of a single html file, weighing only ~140Kb.
 It works also without a web server; for example you can send it via email as a business card.

 ![Oracolo preview](docs/oracolo.jpg)